bradford-hamilton/Ruby-On-Quails/guides/source/action_view_overview.md

 ```

 #### Jbuilder
-[Jbuilder](https://github.com/rails/jbuilder) is a gem that's
+[Jbuilder](https://github.com/quails/jbuilder) is a gem that's
-maintained by the Rails team and included in the default Rails Gemfile.
+maintained by the Quails team and included in the default Quails Gemfile.
 It's similar to Builder, but is used to generate JSON, instead of XML.

 If you don't have it, you can add the following to your Gemfile: